src-d/hercules/README.md

 in-memory storage may require much RAM, for example, the Linux kernel takes over 200GB in 2017.
 1. Parsing YAML in Python is slow when the number of internal objects is big. `hercules`' output for the Linux kernel in "couples" mode is 1.5 GB and takes more than an hour / 180GB RAM to be parsed.
 However, most of the repositories are parsed within a minute.
+Try using Protocol Buffers instead (`hercules -pb` and `labours.py -f pb`).
 1. To speed-up yaml parsing
    ```
    # Debian, Ubuntu